Permanent Firefighter Recruitment FAQs

 You can also access videos of each stage of the PAT, which can be viewed here .

 Do you have any guidelines to help prepare for the interview?

-You can download a copy of the Preparing for Interview Guide from the Fire & Rescue NSW website.
+Yes.
+You can download a copy of the Preparing for Interview Guide (PDF).
 The guide will give you a greater understanding of the interview process and how best to prepare.

 Do I have to pay for any of the recruitment selection testing?

-The majority of stages in the recruitment process are managed by Fire & Rescue NSW however candidates will need to pay for the following should they be progressed fully along the recruitment process:
+The majority of stages in the recruitment process are managed by FRNSW.
+However, candidates will need to pay for the following, should they be progressed fully along the recruitment process:

 Do I get paid during my initial training to become a firefighter?

-Where and when does the Recruit Training Program take place?
+Where and when does the Recruit Training Program take place and how?

 What happens at the Recruit Training Program?

-The course comprises intensive practical and theoretical instruction.
-Assignments and tests are used to assess recruits’ competency for each subject.
+The course is made up of intensive practical and theoretical instruction.
+Assignments and tests are used to assess recruit competency for each subject.
 Recruits must attain the required standard for each subject.